MediaCrush/MediaCrush/docs/api.md

 files, two video files are generated - one with h.264/mpeg and another with theora/vorbis.
 Some media will also have "extra" files.
 In the case of uploaded videos, we'll include an `image/png` thumbnail file in the extras.

+Description of fields:

+* `blob_type`: One of `video`, `image` or `audio`.
+Specifies how this file should be displayed to the user.
+* `compression`: The compression ratio achieved by hosting the file on MediaCrush.
+* `files`: A list of files that are the result of converting the original file into different formats.
+* `extras`: Auxiliary files, such as a thumbnail or subtitles.
+* `flags`: A dictionary of flags that determine the behaviour of the player relevant to the `blob_type`.
+* `original`: The original file that was uploaded, as-is.
+* `hash`: A unique identifier within MediaCrush.
+* `type`: The original mimetype, provided by the user.
+You should not base decisions on this value.

 ### Album